nbsnyder/InfList/README.md

 # InfList

-Infinite List Library for C++
-Written by Nathan Snyder
+An infinite List Library for C++.
+Written by Nathan Snyder.

 ## Install and use

-Download InfList.h to your build tree.
-Make sure to use a C++17 compiler or later.
+Download InfList.h and place it in your build tree.
+The InfList library uses C++17 features, so make sure to compile your project with a C++17 compiler or newer.

 ## Usage examples